StrangeBeeCorp/docs/docs/thehive/administration/profiles/add-remove-permissions-from-a-profile.md

 <!-- md:permission `[admin] manageProfile` --> <!-- md:license Gold --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for adding and removing permissions from a [profile](about-profiles.md) in TheHive.
+Add or remove permissions from a [profile](about-profiles.md) in TheHive to customize access control for users assigned to that profile.

 !!! note "Predefined profiles"
     You can't modify the predefined Admin, Org-Admin, and Read-Only profiles.